tgstation/tgstation-server/src/Tgstation.Server.Host/Components/Watchdog/README.md

 - `InitControllers()` is called, which abstractly creates the `ISessionController`(s) for the watchdog.
     - For the `BasicWatchdog`, the controller is created normally.
     - For the `WindowsWatchdog`, we replace the `IDmbProvider` with a `WindowsSwappableDmbProvider` and setup the symlinking before deferring to the `BasicWatchdog`
-    - For the `ExperimentalWatchdog` we launch two servers in tandem.
     - For reattaching, all three work similarly in that they use `ISessionControllerFactory` to reattach their sessions.
-The `ExperimentalWatchdog` will insert a `DeadSessionController` in place of one if only one server could not reattach.
 - `MonitorLifetimes()` is called which is the "main loop" of the watchdog.

 ## Monitoring